18F/fbopen/loaders/fbo.gov/README.md

 	Downloads the full, weekly FBO XML file from ftp://ftp.fbo.gov.
 	From the fbo.gov weekly XML data dump, creates and loads a set of Elasticsearch bulk load files.
+    Finally, it visits each listing, scrapes the attachment URLs, downloads the attachment files, and loads them into Elasticsearch as child records.

+    Required ENV vars:

+    `$FBOPEN_ROOT` = the absolute path to your fbopen checkout

 	Optional ENV vars:

 	`$FBO_WEEKLY_XML_FILE` = where to save the downloaded file; default = *./workfiles/FBOFullXML.xml*